 II.
-Rich in the spoils of twenty different peoples, Carthage was the proud capital of a vast empire.
+Rich in the spoils of twenty different peoples, Northern Africa.
+Carthage was the proud capital of a vast empire.
 Its ports, hollowed out by the hand of man, were capable of containing a great number of ships.
 (1) Her citadel, Byrsa, was two miles in circuit.
-On the land side the town was defended by a triple inclosure twenty-five stadia in length, thirty cubits high, and supported by towers of four stories, capable of giving shelter to 4,000 horse, 300 elephants, and 20,000 foot soldiers; (2) it inclosed an immense population, since, in the last years of its resistance, after a struggle of a century, it still counted 700,000 inhabitants.
-(3) Its monuments were worthy of its greatness: among its remarkable buildings was the temple of the god Aschmoun, assimilated by the Greeks to Æsculapius; (4) that of the sun, covered with plates of gold valued at a thousand talents; (5) and the mantle or
+On the land side the town was defended by a triple enclosure twenty-five stadia in length, thirty cubits high, and supported by towers of four storeys, capable of giving shelter to 4,000 horse, 300 elephants, and 20,000 foot soldiers; (2) it enclosed an immense population, since, in the last years of its resistance, after a struggle of a century, it still counted